-Yes, the expiration date, usually in red, is on the side of the SIBO test kit box.
+Yes, the expiration date, usually in red, is on one side of the SIBO test kit box.
 If the samples are collected and the test kit is returned by or before the expiration date, the manufacturer guarantees the validity of the patient samples.
-Specifically, it’s guaranteed that air won’t leak out of the rubber stoppers in the tube.
+Specifically, it’s guaranteed that air won’t leak out of the rubber stoppers sealing the tubes.

 I decided not to do this test.
 What do I do with the kit?

-You are welcome to return your kit if you choose not to do the SIBO test.
-If the kit’s expiration date is three months or longer from when it is returned, you will receive a refund minus a shipping/handling fee.
-If the kit is unusable, you will receive a refund minus the material’s fee and the shipping/handling fee.
-If your kit was shipped to you from NUNM, it contains a label to ship it back to us using any USPS post box.
+Your kit should contain a pre-paid label to send it back to us using any USPS post box.
 If your kit came from another source, you can use either USPS or any other shipping company to send it to us.
-The address is listed on the Patient Record Form, (NUNM SIBO Lab, 3025 SW Corbett Ave, Portland, OR 97201)
+The address is listed on the Patient Record Form, (NUNM SIBO Lab, 3025 SW Corbett Ave, Portland, OR 97201).

 What comes in the kit?

-The SIBO kit comes in a box with 10 glass test tubes, 10 labels, 1 sample collection device (with attached blue bag and needle holder), 1 packet of lactulose, 2 bubble wrap packing bags, the instructions from the manufacturer, and the Patient Record form.
+The SIBO kit comes in a box with 10 glass test tubes, 10 labels, 1 sample collection device (with attached blue bag and needle holder), 1 packet of lactulose or glucose, 2 bubble wrap packing bags, the instructions from the manufacturer, and the Patient Record form.

 Are there other SIBO tests or tests for other sugar malabsorption?

-The NUNM SIBO Lab only offers the SIBO test with the lactulose substrate.
+The NUNM SIBO Lab only offers SIBO testing with lactulose or glucose substrate.
 Most providers prefer the lactulose solution as it will not be absorbed by the human body and can adequately check for SIBO bacteria the entire length of the Small Intestine.